Online Course Development

 - Develop a planning matrix.
 The planning matrix provides an overview of all the activities in the course.

-- Enter the module titles and objectives for each module.
+- Enter the titles and objectives for each lesson.
 View an example.

 - Determine how you will provide online content.
 Read about content options for online courses.